AGL Energy Limited (AGL) has announced a new $250,000 partnership with Falls Creek to enhance facilities at Victoria’s largest alpine resort.

 Member for Benalla Bill Sykes and Member for Benambra Bill Tilley attended the sponsorship launch and welcomed AGL’s support of one of Victoria’s finest Alpine resorts.

-Announcing the new Falls Creek sponsorship deal, AGL Head of Hydro, Kate Coates said the arrangement offered AGL an opportunity to enhance its support for an important community asset.
+Announcing the new Falls Creek sponsorship deal, AGL's Head of Hydro, said the arrangement offered AGL an opportunity to enhance its support for an important community asset.

-“Falls Creek is a major tourist destination, providing a unique experience to thousands of visitors each year, including families, locals, interstate tourists and international professional athletes,” said Ms Coates.
+“Falls Creek is a major tourist destination, providing a unique experience to thousands of visitors each year, including families, locals, interstate tourists and international professional athletes."

 “The resort delivers significant social and economic benefits to this community and AGL expects this new agreement will further boost its potential.